 Why Online Counselling Can Be a Comfortable and Accessible Way to Get Support.

-At Therapy with Jem, I know that seeking support isn’t always easy—and that for many people, getting to a therapy room in person can feel like a barrier in itself.
-That’s one of the reasons I offer online counselling: so you can access therapy in a way that feels more manageable, flexible, and comfortable for you.
+At Therapy with Jem, I understand that seeking support isn’t always easy.
+For many people, getting to a therapy room in person can feel like a significant barrier.
+That’s one reason I offer online counselling: so you can access therapy in a way that feels manageable, flexible, and comfortable for you.

-Online sessions can work beautifully for all kinds of people, but they can be especially supportive if you’re neurodivergent or living with limited mobility or chronic health conditions.
+Online sessions can work beautifully for all kinds of people.
+They can be especially supportive if you’re neurodivergent or living with limited mobility or chronic health conditions.

 Here’s how online therapy can gently meet you where you are: